 Pacific IWRM's network of 13 national demonstration projects have recently passed their mid-term phase and are due to close on 31st December 2013.
-Each have specific needs during their final 18 months to work with communities in consolidating achievements and setting in place mechanisms for their longer-term sustainability.
+Each have specific needs during their final 18 months to work with communities to consolidate achievements and set in place mechanisms for their longer-term sustainability.
 Possible areas for collaboration at the national IWRM sites include:

-- Joint pilot activities as part of IWRM demonstration projects aimed at fostering collaboration between local governments, traditional leadership, and NGOs/communities. - Strengthened Community-Based Watershed/Water Resource Planning and Management. - Support initiatives for community education and capacity development for improved integration of climate considerations in securing access to safe drinking water supplies and sanitation
+- Jointly launch pilot activities as part of IWRM demonstration sites with aimed at fostering collaboration between local governments, traditional leadership, and NGOs/communities. - Strengthen Community-Based Watershed and Water Resource Planning and Management. - Support initiatives for community education and capacity development for improved integration of climate considerations in securing access to safe drinking water supplies and sanitation